Soil Enhancement

 - Improved bioavailability of macro-nutrients and micro-nutrients and thus nutrient uptake by plants Harp’s premium organic fertilizers perform extremely well in all these key aspects.

-The fertilizer can be simply stored on-site in open containers during this time.
-Whether the fertilizer is applied immediately or allowed to mature prior to application, once the nutrients are released into the soil, the plants, gardens, or fields will experience long-lasting nutritional benefits.
+The fertilizer can be simply stored on-site in airtight containers.
+Whether the fertilizer is applied immediately or allowed to mature prior to application makes no difference.
+Once the nutrients are released into the soil, the plants, gardens, or fields will experience long-lasting nutritional benefits.
 Harp can provide recommendations for fertilizer application rates for bulk applications as well as potting mix use

 Fertilizer is a material that is applied to soil to supply one or more nutrients required for plant growth.
 Fertilizer can be produced from natural materials (organic fertilizer) or industrially manufactured (synthetic fertilizer).

-Organic Fertilizer are derived from vegetable matter, crop residues, food waste, animal excreta (manure/slurry), human excreta, and guano.
-Harp’s BioDigester technology produces premium organic fertilizers that increase soil health and fertility.
+Organic Fertilizer is derived from vegetable matter, crop residues, food waste, animal excreta (manure/slurry).
+Harp’s biotechnology produces premium organic fertilizers that increase soil health and fertility.

 Synthetic Fertilizer ~50% of the world’s food production currently relies on synthetic nitrogen fertilizer – an 800% increase between 1961 and 2019.
 As described below, synthetic nitrogen production requires huge amounts of energy, generally in the form of fossil fuels.
 Over 140 million tons of ammonia are produced each year to make synthetic nitrogen fertilizer for crops.
 Industrial ammonia production emits more CO2 than any other chemical making reaction.
 These Greenhouse Gas (GHG) emissions are a key driver of global warming.